hsynercn/tutorials-all-paths/JavaScript Core Language/03_JavaScript 2018 Variables and Types.md

 **Block Scope**

 X has the same value inside and outside the block.
-Because var has a global and function scope, does not have a block scope. **let** is different, it has block scope.
+Because var has a global and function scope, **var** doesn't have a block scope. **let** has block scope.
 ```js
 function myFunction() {
    var x = 10;